Usagi537233/COTP-Protocol/README.md

 COTP minimizes server-side state without sacrificing replay resistance.

-While challenges may be cryptographically signed to prevent tampering,the server **must enforce a consume-once semantic** to guarantee true non-replayability.
+While challenges may be cryptographically protected to prevent tampering, the server **must enforce a consume-once semantic** to guarantee true non-replayability.

 This is typically achieved via: